Public Information Meeting #3 held April 23, 2024

-This meeting is to provide the community with an opportunity to learn about and provide input on the final strategies to be included in the Route 146 Corridor Management Plan and preview the Draft Plan Document.
+This meeting provided the community with an opportunity to learn about and comment on final strategies to be included in the Route 146 Corridor Management Plan and preview the Draft Plan Document.

 The Connecticut Department of Transportation (CTDOT) has partnered with the consulting firm VHB to develop a Corridor Management Plan (CMP) for CT Route 146 in Branford and Guilford.
 The purpose of creating a CMP is to review the Route 146 corridor and how to protect its many historical, cultural, and environmental resources.
 The CMP will balance caring for these important resources with providing a safe roadway for all travelers and respecting the desires of the community, residents, and local businesses.
 It will also look at ways to make the corridor more resilient—more prepared for climate risks like flooding.